Islam-Made-Easy/islam_made_easy/assets/md/intro.md

 **“Have you not seen those who claim to believe in what was revealed to you and what was revealed to those who came before you, they wish to seek judgment with the
 *tāghūt*, and they were verily ordered to reject them.
 And the *Shaytān* wishes to misguide them into a great misguidance.”** (An-Nisā 4:60)

-* The one who judges or rules between people with manmade laws that contradict the *Sharī’ah* and have its basis in other legislations than the *Sharī’ah.* Such as presidents, parliamentarians, political leaders and everyone who takes part in legislative bodies whose foundation is other than the Shari’ah, such as democracy, secularism, communism etc. Allāh – the Exalted – said:
+* The one who judges or rules between people with man-made laws that contradict the *Sharī’ah* and have its basis in other legislations than the *Sharī’ah.* Such as presidents, parliamentarians, political leaders and everyone who takes part in legislative bodies whose foundation is other than the Shari’ah, such as democracy, secularism, communism etc. Allāh – the Exalted – said:

 **“And whoever does not judge with what Allāh has revealed, then these are the disbelievers.”** (Al-Māidah 5:44)